NullRoute-Lab/OpenWRT-HiddifyCli/README.md

 - Clone this repo in your router.
 - Modify `RAM_MODE` in service/hiddify based on your Router Flash Size: true for < 64 MB Flash Size.
 - Modify `HIDDIFY_URL` in service/hiddify based on your Router CPU Architecture.
-- Modify `SUB_URL` `back-up-url` in service/hiddify and update-sublink.sh based on your subscription link.
+- Modify `SUB_URL` in service/hiddify based on your subscription link.
 - Run `setup.sh` in your OpenWRT Router.

 ## OpenVPN Mode: